conference table

 Acquiring Art During Design & Execution

-Black and white photography, for instance, is often underestimated.
-It’s elegant, versatile, and significantly more accessible financially — without feeling compromised.
+Black and white photography, for instance, is often underestimated as it can be elegant, versatile and significantly more accessible financially without feeling compromised.

-Framed poetry or typography can also function as alternative art.
-When thoughtfully composed, words become visual anchors.
-They can humanise a corporate environment without making it sentimental.
+We find that framed poetry or typography can also function as alternative art.
+When thoughtfully composed, words become visual anchors humanising a corporate environment without making it sentimental.

 Practical Considerations (That Matter More Than You Think)